What is the Cheapest Time of Year to Move

 - Use free services.
 Some relocation companies offer certain services for free for all their clients.
 For example, you may be able to use a storage unit for a month completely free of charge.

 - Reuse packing supplies.
 When it comes to most objects in a common household, there is no reason to buy brand new boxes and other materials.
 Instead, visit your nearest grocery store and ask if they have any cardboard boxes they could give you.
-You could also use towels and rags for protection instead of packing paper or plastic wrap.
+You could also use towels and rags for protection instead of packing paper or bubble wrap.

 - Meal prep.
 This one might not seem as obvious, but during the hectic relocation days, it’s all too easy to go out to eat in order to save time.
 However, doing this repeatedly for every meal can amount to a lot of money, so it’s a good idea to prepare your meals in advance.